Joseph Dweck

-Joseph Dweck (born 1974 or 1975) is an American rabbi and hazzan, who serves as Senior Rabbi of the Spanish and Portuguese Jewish community of the United Kingdom.
+Joseph Dweck (born 1975) is an American rabbi and hazzan, who served as Senior Rabbi of the Spanish and Portuguese Jewish community of the United Kingdom.

 Biography

-Joseph Dweck was born in 1974 or 1975 in Los Angeles, into a family of Syrian Jewish descent.
+Joseph Dweck was born in 1975 in Los Angeles, into a family of Syrian Jewish descent.

 After finishing high school, he studied in Jerusalem at Hazon Ovadia Yeshiva under the tutelage of Sephardi Chief Rabbis of Israel Ovadia Yosef and Yitzhak Yosef.
-He studied psychology and philosophy at Santa Monica College in Los Angeles and received a Bachelor of Science degree in Liberal Arts from Excelsior College in Albany, New York.
+He studied psychology and philosophy at Santa Monica College in Los Angeles and received a Bachelor of Science degree in Liberal Arts from Excelsior University in Albany, New York.